BithreenGirlen/DxLibSpineViewer/README.md

 File| Open folder | Open folder-select-dialogue.
  -| Setting | Open a dialogue to set atlas/skelton extensions to pick up when opening folder.
  -| Select files | Pick up atlas and skeleton file one by one regardless of its extension.
-Image| Through-seen | Switch the window's transparancy.
+Image| Through-seen | Switch window's transparancy.
+ -| Manipulation | Open a dialogue to specify slots to be excluded, skins or animations to be mixed.

 `Open folder` is basically for rendering multiple spines, `Select files` is for rendering single spine.
 In both case, whether the skeleton is binary or not should be configured through setting dialogue.